UMD: A Globally Connected University

 Taylor Woodman supports the operations of the Global Classrooms Initiative and the development of resources to support faculty as they internationalization their courses and programs.
 Taylor also holds an appointment of Assistant Clinical Professor of International Education Policy in the College of Education.
 Prior to joining OIA, Taylor served as the Manager of Advising Services in the Office for Study Abroad at the George Washington University.
 Taylor researches and teaches on academic mobility, academic diplomacy, technology and international exchange, issues in international higher education and Cuban education.
 A passionate advocate, Taylor has presented several times at national and regional conferences on themes related to privilege, storytelling, and fostering inclusive excellence in study abroad.
-Taylor holds a B.A. in Public and Urban Affairs from Virginia Tech and a M.A. in International Education Policy from the University of Maryland.
+Taylor holds a B.A. in Public and Urban Affairs from Virginia Tech and a M.A. & Ph.D. in International Education Policy from the University of Maryland.

 Associate Director, Administrative Services

 As the business manager, Wil works closely with Education Abroad's finances and program budgets.
 He began his career in mutual fund analysis in corporate America, but made the transition to international education, while maintaining a strong interest in budgeting and finance.Wil's previous professional experience includes working in study abroad outreach in the United States and five years working in Student Life at Hamad bin Khalifa University in Doha, Qatar.
 Wil earned his MBA from Bloomsburg University, PA.